 What Attracts Gnats to Your Home?

-Now, let’s talk about what actually attracts gnats to your home in the first place.
+Now, let’s talk a few drops about what actually attracts gnats drain flies to your home in the first place.

 Gnats can easily smell food, soil, and even perfume from far away.
 The food itself doesn’t even have to emit a strong odor in order to attract gnats.
-Just having fruits and vegetables sitting out on your kitchen counter is enough to get a gnat’s attention.
+Just the sweet smell of having fruits and vegetables sitting out on your kitchen counter is enough to get a gnat’s attention.

-Leftover food in your disposal, garbage cans, and even your potted plants after are all popular spots for gnats.
+Leftover food in your own garbage disposal can, garbage cans, and even your potted plants after are all popular spots for gnats.
 (This is especially true if you have a tendency to overwater your plants, or if you live in a particularly humid climate.)

 They may even live in your bathroom because of the combination of moisture, mold/mildew, and the scents from shampoos and soaps.
 Sometimes, the strong scent of detergents and air-drying clothes in your laundry room can also attract gnats.